lumina-desktop/lumina-docs/luminactbt.rst

   generated, reproduce the error in its entirety.
 Also, attaching a screenshot to the report can greatly aid the developer in visualizing the problem.

-* When finished, click :guilabel:`Create` to save the report.
+* After describing the issue, click :guilabel:`Submit new issue` to create the issue.
 The bug tracker will attach a unique number to the report and send update messages to the creator's registered email address whenever activity occurs with the bug report.

 .. _Become a Translator: